Elvric/ClassNotes/Winter2018/Comp310.md

 ### Reusable
 Something can be safely used by one process at a time ans is not depleted by that use.
 ### Consumable
-When a resource is aquired by a process it ceases to exist. (messages, signals)
+When a resource is acquired by a process it ceases to exist. (messages, signals)
 ### Preemptable:
 these can be take away form the process owning it with no ill effects (save restore) i.e CPU